hoodakaushal/kodi-plex-sync/README.md

     True -> If media in a and not b, raise error.
 If media in b and not a, raise error only for BIDIRECTIONAL sync mode.
     False -> Ignore discrepancies in media in a and b.
     Note that if strict, checking is done before doing any updates.

+    a and b are the first and second argument to the MediaSyncer constructor (the second to last line in kodiplex/sync.py)

+ The default is bidirectional sync.
+If you wanted to sync only from kodi to plex, you need to change that line to

+    sync = MediaSyncer(kodiMedia, plexMedia, 0, strict=False)

+ And for syncing only from plex to kodi,

+    sync = MediaSyncer(plexMedia, kodiMedia, 0, strict=False)

 And just let it run!